Alex Jones: Gun rights

 Jones is a vocal gun rights advocate.
 MTV labeled him a "staunch Second Amendment supporter", while The Daily Telegraph in London called him a "gun-nut".

-In January 2013, Jones was invited to speak on Piers Morgan's CNN show after promoting an online petition to deport Morgan because of his support of gun control.
+In January 2013, Jones was invited to speak on Piers Morgan's CNN show after Jones promoted an online petition to deport Morgan for supporting gun control.
 In the ensuing debate with Morgan, Jones stated that "1776 will commence again if you try to take our firearms".
 Jones was referring to the American Revolutionary War in relation to theoretical gun control measures taken by the government.
 Jones said he owned around 50 firearms.
 Morgan said on CNN's Newsroom the following evening he couldn't conceive of a "better advertisement for gun control than Alex Jones' interview last night".
 On his own show, according to The Atlantic, Glenn Beck said Morgan "is trying to make everybody who has guns and who believes in the Second Amendment to be a deterrent to an out of control government look like a madman.
-So now he immediately books the madman and makes him look like a conservative."
+So now he immediately books the madman and makes him look like a conservative".

 In a New York magazine interview in November 2013, Jones said mass shootings in the United States "were very, very suspicious, but at minimum, the tragic events were used to try to create guilt on the part of the average gun owner.
-So via the guilt trip, they would accept their individual liberties curtailed."
+So via the guilt trip, they would accept their individual liberties curtailed".

 During an episode of his show InfoWars on May 24, 2022, Jones said concerning the Robb Elementary School shooting: "I would predict a lot of mass shootings right before elections and like clockwork, it is happening.
-To me, it is just very opportunistic what is happening."
+To me, it is just very opportunistic what is happening".